 Can phones even get viruses?

 In theory, of course a phone can get a virus.
 It’s a computer.
 In practice, phones aren’t a friendly environment for viruses.
 There aren’t a ton of ways for a virus to get on them in the first place, and the devices themselves tend to be too different to make creating a general-purpose virus that works reliably very practical.
+Android malware most commonly comes from side-loading applications.
+Get your apps from a reputable, official app store to avoid that.

 In short, if you’re not engaging in risky behavior, the likelihood your phone has a virus is pretty slim.

-Best practices for phone security
+Best practices for mobile security

 The most important thing to do to keep your phone virus-free and secure is to not load apps from anything other than your phone’s official app store.
 Side-loading apps is asking for trouble.
 Side-loading pirated copies of apps you normally have to pay for is really asking for trouble.

-When you load through official stores, you’re getting apps that have gone through some degree of vetting, receive updates when necessary, and can be revoked if it turns out they are doing something they shouldn’t be doing.
+When you load mobile apps through official stores, you’re getting apps that have gone through some degree of vetting, receive updates when necessary, and can be revoked if it turns out they are doing something they shouldn’t be doing.

 And if you don’t really need an app, don’t install it.
 The app you never installed can’t hurt you.
+Uninstall unwanted apps too, for the same reason.

 If you don’t want a virus on your phone, it pays to be a little paranoid.
 Besides, we keep so much of our lives on those devices.
 They deserve some respect.